-A lot of women feel limited to stretched styles, because they cannot achieve second day hair with a wash and go.
+Many women feel limited to stretched styles, because they cannot achieve second-day hair with a wash and go.
 Well, it does not have to be that way.
-Your natural hair journey should be all about doing what works for you and sometimes (or a lot of times) that means tailoring steps in your regimen to suit your needs.
-There are a few ways I have modified my pineapple process from putting it up at night to taking it down in the morning for a weeklong wash and go.
+Your natural hair journey should be all about doing what works for you, and sometimes (or a lot of times) that means tailoring steps in your regimen to suit your needs.
+There are a few ways I have modified my pineapple process — from putting it up at night, to taking it down in the morning for a weeklong wash and go.
 A few of the most important tweaks I've made in my process have been discovering what not to do.

 What NOT to do

-Here are 5 things I don't do when I pineapple.
-Then watch my video tutorial to see my secret weapon (hint, I do it in the car).
+Here are five things I don't do when I pineapple.
+Watch my video tutorial afterwards to see my secret weapon (hint, I do it in the car).